 Bio

 “What was to go on the canvas was not a picture but an event” (Harald Rosenberg, The American Action Painters, ARTnews, 1952).

-She uses her canvas as an arena on which to act—subjects herself to the act of waiting, to begin to see, what appears in the quiet of the space.
-It may seem abstract, but each gesture draws a scenario — a place for being and becoming, a space to take risks.
-Regardless of the medium Paula Tove Maria Alderin employs, she brings together timeless, existential themes intangible form.
-Her work is shown as material and immaterial explorations, encompassing installations, sculptures, paintings, light works, and text.
+She uses her canvas as an arena on which to act — and subjects herself to the act of waiting, to begin to see what appears in the quiet of the space.
+Her work is shown as material and non-material explorations, encompassing installation, sculpture, painting, collage, light work, and text.

+Bio